MiguelMoreiraAcc/gcp-github-actions-terraform/README.md

 ## About The Project

-- This project shows you how to connect your GCP project to GitHub Actions & run Terraform to spin up your infra from code instead of using the console or gcloud CLI.
+- This project shows you how to connect your GCP project to GitHub Actions & run Terraform to spin up your infra from code instead of using the console or gcloud CLI..
 - In this instance, we're using spinning up a bucket, adding an object to it, and creating a cloud function that references the object.

 <img src="images\ProcessMap.png" alt="Process Map"/>